-With an increasing population of dogs in cities, there is growing demand for municipalities to accommodate residents and their dogs in public places, and provide sustainable and safe off-leash opportunities.
+With an increasing population of dogs in cities, there is growing demand for municipalities to accommodate residents and their dogs in public places and provide sustainable and safe off-leash opportunities.

-The “Dogs in Open Spaces Strategy” proposes a number of recommendations to help shape and update the City of Edmonton’s current planning, design and management practices regarding dog off leash areas.
+The Dogs in Open Spaces Strategy created guidelines to help shape and update the City of Edmonton’s current planning, design and management practices regarding off leash areas.
 Public consultation will occur with changes to current parks or the planning of future parks.

-The “Dogs in Open Spaces Strategy” identifies a number of recommendations and best practices that will be used to update the City of Edmonton’s current dog off leash guidelines and programs.
-Public engagement and consultation with City of Edmonton staff and other stakeholders played a prominent role in shaping the direction of this strategy.
+The Dogs in Open Spaces Strategy identifies a number of recommendations and best practices that will be used to update the City of Edmonton’s current dog off leash guidelines and programs.
+Public engagement and consultation with City of Edmonton staff and other stakeholders played a prominent role in shaping the direction of this Strategy.

 - Management recommendations include best practices for general maintenance, education and communications, community stewardship, enforcement and monitoring

-- The City of Edmonton will consider those recommendations from the “Dogs in Open Spaces Strategy” when planning, designing and managing current and future off leash sites
+- The City of Edmonton will consider recommendations from the Dogs in Open Spaces Strategy when planning, designing and managing current and future off-leash sites